Skip main navigation

 A candidate who meets the standard should:

-• demonstrate an understanding of quality control principles.
+• demonstrate an understanding and appreciation of the principles of quality control and assurance in the research you conduct.

-• show an understanding of the role of quality standards in research.
+• provide evidence of their understanding of the role of data quality and quality standards in research.

 Standard 11: Commitment to your own personal & professional development